100% Vertical Grain, Virtually Knot Free Cedar

 Old growth Western Red Cedar from the British Columbia coastal region

-The wood fibre used to produce Cowichan Gold Western Red Cedar tongue and groove cladding is of exceptional quality.
+The wood fibre used to produce Cowichan Gold Western Red Cedar cladding is of exceptional quality.
 The raw material comes from old growth logs harvested in the coastal region of British Columbia, Canada.

 Its rich colour, tight growth rings, and the fact that it is all vertical grain combine to give it a truly stunning and unique natural appearance.

 Why is vertical grain Western Red Cedar so special?

 For centuries builders have recognised that vertical grain timber has superior properties to flat grain, particularly when it is being used in severe exposures.
 In New England for example, there are many examples of homes, barns and churches built from vertical grain Western Red Cedar that are over 100 years old and still going strong.